Upper bound for the ground state energy of a dilute Bose gas of hard spheres: Abstract

 \section{Abstract}

 {We consider a gas of bosons interacting through a hard-sphere potential with radius $\frak{a}$ in the thermodynamic limit.
 We derive a simple upper bound for the ground state energy per particle at low density.
-Our bound captures the leading term $4\pi \frak{a} \rho$ and shows that corrections are of order smaller than $\rho \aa (\rho \aa^3)^{1/2-\eps}$, for any $\eps > 0$. }
+Our bound captures the leading term $4\pi \rho \frak{a}$ and shows that corrections are smaller than $C \rho \aa (\rho \aa^3)^{1/2}$, for a sufficiently large constant $C > 0$.
+In combination with a known lower bound, our result implies that the first sub-leading term to the ground state energy is, in fact, of the order $\rho \aa (\rho \aa^3)^{1/2}$, in agreement with the Lee-Huang-Yang prediction. }